Under Night In-Birth: Reception

 The PlayStation 3 version of the game received a 29/40 by Famitsu.
 Reviewers appreciated the ease of the controls but felt there was a barrier to entry and that the basics could be better explained.
 Kyle MacGregor of Destructoid said that it was "an intelligent, tactical fighting game that I'll surely be playing for a long time to come."
 Victor Ayora of IGN Spain said it was "One good fighting game.
 Maybe it's not as deep as previous Arc System Works games, but successfully achieves what it is aiming: to let the player enjoy it."
 Biagio Etna of IGN Italy lauded the art and combat system but criticized the steep learning curve and the pacing of the visual novel-style Chronicle Mode introduced in Exe:Late[st].
 Filippo Facchetti of Eurogamer concluded "an interesting 2D fighting game with a very unique fighting system.
 Just try it, and you'll be amazed."
-Exe:Late[cl-r] was nominated for the category of Best Fighting Game at The Game Awards 2020, but lost to Mortal Kombat 11.